broeker/spacebook/pages/step-two.md

   key: Step two
   title: 'Step 2: Set up your content'
 ---
-All of your content pages are stored in a single top-level directory called **pages** and if you look inside this folder you will see this page and all of the other pages that are part of your spacebook.
+All of your content pages are stored in a single top-level directory called **pages** and if you look inside this folder, you will see this page and all of the other pages that are part of your spacebook.

 You can edit and change any of the sample files, or remove them and create your own.